 I’ve even cancelled a few hotels after the cancellation deadline and gotten a full refund from Booking.com just by asking.
 Try doing that anywhere else!

 I was an early adopter of Airbnb and loved the concept when it came out, but for the past year or so I’ve been consistently disappointed.
 Now that everyone is hoping to create their own cash cow, it has really deteriorated.
 From misleading descriptions, outlandish cancellation policies, and mandatory currency exchange fees, I’m giving up.

 To fight back, Booking.com has added thousands of apartments, house rentals, ski chalets, villas, cabins, and cottages (sometimes, the same ones as shown on Airbnb).
 But the brilliance of using Booking.com is that you get customer-friendly policies and a streamlined process for every property regardless of who’s managing it.

 Shockingly Good Customer Service

 First: with Booking com, all my reservations have always been honored and not mysteriously “lost” like from some other websites.

 Second: their descriptions of hotels, room types, pricing, and cancellation policies are clear from the beginning.

 Overall, that means I haven’t had a lot of reasons to contact Booking.com with issues (which is exactly what you hope for!).
-When I have, though, I’ve been met with helpful 24/7 customer service.
-They encourage you use their online message form for non-urgent issues, and I’ve gotten helpful resolutions in a reasonable timeframe.
+The few times I have, I’ve been met with helpful 24/7 customer service.
+They encourage you use their online message form for non-urgent issues, and I’ve always gotten helpful resolutions in a reasonable timeframe.

 When you have a more immediate need, you can reach them by phone.
 I recommend having your confirmation number and PIN code handy to get to the right agent quickly.
 You’ll find this information on your confirmation email and in your online account.